navaam-star/Activity1/README.md

-# “This repository is an example about how to integrate GitHub with RStudio Cloud”
+# Activity1
+This is the 2nd change